akraino-edge-stack/icn-nodus/doc/how-to-use.md

 ### VLAN Tagging Provider network testing

-The following setup have 2 VMs with one VM having Kubernetes setup with OVN4NFVk8s plugin and another VM act as provider networking to do testing.
+The following setup have 2 VMs with one VM having Kubernetes setup with Nodus plugin and another VM act as provider networking to do testing.

 Run the following yaml file to test teh vlan tagging provider networking.
 User required to change the `providerInterfaceName` and